souffle-lang/souffle-lang.github.io/pages/docs/functors.md

 User-defined functors can be implemented in C++ (other languages could be used if they support an external C/C++ interface).
 There are strong execution requirements when user-defined functors are implemented.
-If these requirements are violated, the execution of Souffle program cannot be guaranteed.
+If these requirements are violated, the execution of Soufflé programs cannot be guaranteed.

 The properties of the functor implementation are the following:

  * The implementation of a functor must return the same return value for the same input arguments.
 The functor implementation may have state but must follow strict pure functional semantics.
 For example, a functor cannot produce random numbers, however, f(x) = x + 1 would be a valid functor.

  * The implementation of a functor must be reentrant.
-Souffle is highly parallel and several threads may execute the implementation of a user-defined functor in parallel.
+Soufflé is highly parallel and several threads may execute the implementation of a user-defined functor in parallel.
 Pthread synchronisation techniques may be required for the implementation.

  * By default a single shared-library `libfunctors.so` in the current folder contains all user-defined functors.
 Custom libraries may be used by starting souffle with `-l<libraryname>` and `-L<library path>`, e.g. `souffle -lfunctors -lmorefunctors a.dl`.
 Note that these options must precede the Datalog file in the command line.
 The environment variable `LD_LIBRARY_PATH` can also be used to specify library paths for the shared functor library.
-If you use Souffle to compile a standalone executable, the path for dynamic dlls may still be required at execution time, so `LD_LIBRARY_PATH` must be specified for the executable to run.
+If you use Soufflé to compile a standalone executable, the path for dynamic dlls may still be required at execution time, so `LD_LIBRARY_PATH` must be specified for the executable to run.

  * The name of the user-defined functor must be a C-linkable name (not a C++ linkable name).
 For example, if the user-defined functor `f` is declared, the shared-library must have a function `f` in the shared library with a C style argument passing mechanism.